elastic/connectors/docs/DEVELOPING.md

 ### E2E Tests

-The framework provides a way to test ingestion through a connector against a real data source.
-This is called a functional test.
-To execute a functional test for the Google Cloud Storage connector, run the following command:
+The end to end test is usually performed by developers after the functional and system testing is completed.
+The framework allows users to test the connector end to end.
+To perform e2e test for Google Cloud Storage connector, run the following make command:
 ```shell
 $ make ftest NAME=google_cloud_storage
 ```